mikedilger/mosaic-spec/docs/rationale.md

 records after that bound can be invalidated.

 Secondly, when synchronizing with a relay, clients want to ask for records they have not gotten yet.
-They can use this received-at data to avoid missing events that were timestamped earlier but arrived later than the last time they checked for events.
+They can use this received-at data to avoid missing records that were timestamped earlier but arrived later than the last time they checked for records.

 ---